ka-cyber/NeuroMesh/README.md

 Contact

-For questions, issues, or research collaboration, please use therepository's GitHub Issues page or the contact information provided bythe project maintainers.
+For questions, issues, or research collaboration, please use the repository's GitHub Issues page or the contact information provided by the project maintainers.

-NeuroMesh --- research software for medical image segmentation.
+NeuroMesh — research software for medical image segmentation.